Boldoosang/GeoJSON-TTMP-WebScraperBaker/readme.md

 ```
 #For an already downloaded GeoJSON file and using the default/tested scrapable website:
 $ python wsbaker "input.geojson" "output.geojson"

+#To reduce the final size of the map at the cost of precision, use the optional --compress argument:
+$ python wsbaker "input.geojson" "output.geojson" --compress 5

 #For a JSON file that is located on a website:
 $ python wsbaker "input.geojson" "output.geojson" --json "https://ebctt.com/pathtomap.json"